shaik1002/biggitlabbomb/doc/development/cicd/templates.md

 info: Any user with at least the Maintainer role can merge updates to this content.
 For details, see https://docs.gitlab.com/ee/development/development_processes.html#development-guidelines-review.
 ---

-# Development guide for GitLab CI/CD templates (Deprecated)
+# Development guide for GitLab CI/CD templates

 NOTE:
 With the introduction of the [CI/CD Catalog](../../ci/components/index.md#cicd-catalog),